Corporate card vs. business card: Which is right for you?

 Unlike corporate credit cards, business cards are available to any-sized business – even entrepreneurs just getting started on their own.
 The application process is much less intensive and usually doesn’t require an audit of company finances.
 There are also fewer fees, including no additional charge for employee cards with cards such as Capital One Spark® Cash for Business.

-On the bright side, it is also the individual who can rack up rewards.
-With the Spark card, the primary cardholder earns all the rewards for purchases made by employees, which at 2 percent cash back or 2x miles can add up quickly.
+For business credit cards, it is the business ownerswho can rack up rewards.
+With the Spark Cash card, the primary cardholder earns all the rewards for purchases made by employees, which at 2 percent cash back or 2x miles can add up quickly.

 - Easy application process that doesn’t typically require company financial documentation